xpack/web-jekyll/pages/install.md

 exit
 ```

-{% include note.html content="Arm platforms, like the Raspberry Pi,
+{% include callout.html content="Arm platforms, like the Raspberry Pi,
 are supported, currently in both 32/64-bit variants." %}

+{% include note.html content="If the `install-nvm-node-npm-xpm.sh`
-If the `install-nvm-node-npm-xpm.sh` script was successful,
+script was successful,
-the rest of this page is only informative and can be skipped.
+the rest of this page is only informative and can be skipped." %}

 {{ version_manager }}